ruben69695/Firewall_PeerToPeer/README.md

 # Firewall Peer To Peer
-Firewall peer to peer, allows to save Windows firewall rules in a NoSQL Mongo Database and syncronize all the rules with the clients connected to him.
+Firewall peer to peer, this service made with Node.JS allows to save Windows firewall rules in a NoSQL Mongo Database and syncronize all the rules with the clients connected to him.
+We use sockets with socket.io a famous socket library for Javascript.

 # Getting Started
 1. Clone the Repository